shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 We're **polyglots** and we're not just based in Maui.
 When Justin Gordon started out, he was focused on just Ruby on Rails, and "Rails On Maui" was the name he used for his Twitter handle and blog.

-## Why "Shaka Code"?
+## Why "ShakaCode"?

-The "shaka" is really the embodiment of the philosophy, culture, and team behind Shaka Code as well as our community of open source collaborators.
+The "shaka" is really the embodiment of the philosophy, culture, and team behind ShakaCode as well as our community of open source collaborators.
 In order to fully explain this, we’ll need to tell you a bit about the meaning of the “shaka symbol” as well as a lot more about us.
 Let’s first summarize the key points:

 We love open source collaboration (the friendliness of the Shaka meaning) and we love to code.
 These go hand in hand.
 We love code so much that we want to share it!
 And we only want team members that love it as much as us.
 With a team that loves to code, we don’t need to be handcuffed to an office.
 We need a good computer and a decent Internet connection anywhere in the world.
 The company was born in Hawaii, and all early company employees love surfing and tropical beach culture.
 Sunshine and surf perfectly balances intensely passionate coding!

 Read more if you’d like the details.
 Or go surfing!
 Or skiing, mountain biking, etc.

-## The Shaka Code Philosophy
+## The ShakaCode Philosophy

 Here's a bit more about us: